jzuhone/acispy/doc/source/loading_data.rst

      ('states', 'ccd_count')]

-If you have loaded data for the same model component from more than one model, then these will appear in the :class:`~acispy.data_container.DataContainer` with field types of the form ``"model[n]"``, where ``n`` is a a zero-based integer:
+If you have loaded data for the same model component from more than one model, then these will appear in the :class:`~acispy.data_container.Dataset` with field types of the form ``"model[n]"``, where ``n`` is a a zero-based integer:

 .. code-block:: python

-    from acispy import DataContainer
+    from acispy import Dataset
     model_files = ["old_model/temperatures.dat", "new_model/temperatures.dat"]
-    dc = DataContainer.fetch_models_from_files(model_files, "old_model/states.dat",
+    ds = Dataset.fetch_models_from_files(model_files, "old_model/states.dat",
                                                get_msids=True)
-    print dc.field_list
+    print ds.field_list

 gives: